Assistant Professor of Pathology and Laboratory Medicine, and Research Health Scientist

 Dr. Cherry is an Assistant Professor of Pathology and Laboratory Medicine.
 He completed his undergraduate studies with a BS in biology at Ursinus College in 2008.
 He earned his doctoral degree in Pathology from the University of Rochester in 2015.
 Dr. Cherry joined the McKee laboratory as a postdoctoral researcher the same year.
 He was appointed as an assistant professor at Boston University School of Medicine in 2019.
 Dr. Cherry also holds a research health scientist position within the VA Boston Healthcare System.
 His laboratory space is located at the Jamaica Plain VA hospital where he performs his research and helps support the VA-BU-CLF brain bank.

 Dr. Cherry’s research interests focus on understanding how neuroinflammation after repetitive traumatic brain injury contributes to CTE pathogenesis.
-Specifically, Dr. Cherry seeks to identify what role reactive microglia and inflammatory cytokines play in the early onset of hyperphosphorylated tau accumulation and spread.
+Specifically, Dr. Cherry seeks to identify what role microglia and inflammatory cytokines play in the early onset of hyperphosphorylated tau accumulation and spread.